d2l-ai/d2l-en/chapter_computer-vision/image-augmentation.md

 ```

 :begin_tab:`mxnet`
-Next, we define an auxiliary function to make it easier to read the image and
+Next, we define an auxiliary function to facilitate reading the image and
-apply image augmentation.
+applying image augmentation.
 The `transform_first` function provided by Gluon's
-dataset applies image augmentation to the first element of each training
+datasets applies image augmentation to the first element of each training
-example (image and label), i.e., the element at the top of the image.
+example (image and label), i.e., the image.
 For
-detailed descriptions of `DataLoader`, refer to :numref:`sec_fashion_mnist`.
+a detailed introduction to `DataLoader`, please refer to :numref:`sec_fashion_mnist`.
 :end_tab:

 :begin_tab:`pytorch`
-Next, we define an auxiliary function to make it easier to read the image and
+Next, we define an auxiliary function to facilitate reading the image and
-apply image augmentation.
+applying image augmentation.
 The `transform` argument provided by PyTorch's
 dataset applies augmentation to transform the images.
-For detailed
+For
-descriptions of `DataLoader`, refer to :numref:`sec_fashion_mnist`.
+a detailed introduction to `DataLoader`, please refer to :numref:`sec_fashion_mnist`.
 :end_tab:

 ```{.python .input}